-The -m option allows you to specify the nodes on which to run jobs when using the PAR Turns Engine.
+The -m option, for UNIX only, allows you to specify the nodes on which to run jobs when using the PAR Turns Engine.
 You must use this option with the -n (Number of PAR Iterations) option.

 par -m nodefile_name -ol high -n 10 mydesign.ncd output.dir